A universal compression theory for lottery ticket hypothesis and neural scaling laws: Problem Setting

 \paragraph{Neuron Permutation Symmetry.} Permutation symmetry in model parameter space depends on the structure of the model submodules.
 Consider the model $f(x) = W_2 \sigma( W_1 x )$, where $W_1$ and $W_2$ are weight matrices, and $\sigma$ is an element-wise non-linearity.
 Let $w_i^T$ be the row vectors of $W_1$, and $v_i$ be the column vectors of $W_2$.
 Then the output reads

 where $d$ is the output dimension of $W_1$, also the input dimension of $W_2$. $d$ is commonly known as the \emph{width} of the neural network.
 The output is symmetric under the exchange of any pair of $(v_i, w_i) \leftrightarrow (v_j, w_j)$, another example of permutation symmetry.
 For a deep net, different layers can have multiple decoupled permutation symmetries.
 More generally, other modules that have such permutation symmetry include fully connected layers, attention logits in self-attention, and attention outputs between different attention heads; it also exists when ensembling many models with the same architecture \citep{brea2019weight, ziyin2025parameter}.
+Particularly, we further elaborate on the permutation symmetry in attention modules in Appendix~\ref{app:attention}.

-\paragraph{General Permutation Symmetries.} Generally, one can view the model or loss as a function of a set of permutation-symmetric inputs, while keeping other inputs implicit.
+\paragraph{General Permutation Symmetries.} Since our theory concerns compressing the objects while preserving the values of such symmetric functions, this framework is a unified approach to compressing either training data or any permutation-symmetric parameter set of a learning model.
+Generally, one can view the model or loss as a function of a set of permutation-symmetric inputs, while keeping other inputs implicit.
 We refer to each such input as an \emph{object}, which may correspond to a data point or to a neuron weight $(w_i)$.
 In this paper, each object is embedded in $m$ dimensions, and $d$ is the number of such objects.
 We primarily consider the limit $d \to \infty$.